Working with us

 Brentwood Borough Council has signed the Mindful Employer Charter for Employers who are positive about Mental Health.

-As an employer, we recognize that:
+As an employer, we recognise that:

 As an employer we aim to:

-- Show a positive and enabling attitude to employees and job applicants with mental health issues.
-This will include positive statements in local recruitment literature.
+- show a positive and enabling attitude to employees and job applicants with mental health issues, including positive statements in local recruitment literature

-- Not make assumptions that a person with a mental health issue will be more vulnerable to workplace stress or take more time off than any other employee or job applicant.
+- not make assumptions that a person with a mental health issue will be more vulnerable to workplace stress or take more time off than any other employee or job applicant

-- Ensure all line managers have information and training about managing mental health in the workplace.
+- make sure all line managers have information and training about managing mental health in the workplace